pmcesky/4D-Cell/README.md

-# Predication of Cellular Identities from Trajectory and Cell Fate Information
+# Prediction of Cellular Identities from Trajectory and Cell Fate Information